simon-thorpe/ducount/README.md

 - path

 ### Example Usage
-The below example runs ducount on a directory called module.
+The below example runs ducount on a directory called reports.
 The results are a list of subdirectories showing how many KB each one sums to, the total file count of each one, and the age of the youngest file.
-The totals of the module directory itself are shown as the last row.
+The totals of the reports directory itself are shown as the last row.
 ```
 $ ducount reports/
 152.35 KB   14        500 days old   d reports/archived